 - Publish information to show compliance with the Equality Duty (annually).

 - Set and publish one or more equality objectives that it thinks it need to achieve to further any of the aims of the general duty.
 This should be carried out at least every four years.

-As a public body, we are required to set and publish equality objectives every four years.
+As a public body, we are required to set and publish equality objectives every five years.

-Our valuing difference & inclusion strategy 2017-2020 sets out our objectives for the next four years and illustrates our approach, structured in three strategic themes:
+Our Joint Diversity, Equality and Inclusion strategy 2021-2026 sets out our objectives for the next five years and illustrates our approach, structured in three strategic themes:

 - Our communities